SAMexpert logo

 1. Version upgrade rights.
 She wouldn't be allowed to upgrade Windows Server to the latest version.

 Was that a definite deal-breaker?
-As usual with Microsoft licensing, there is no "one size fits all" no answer that would apply to everyone's situation.
+As usual with Microsoft licensing, there is no "one size fits all" answer that would apply to everyone's situation.

 She could decide to stop renewing Software Assurance on the Core Infrastructure Suite Datacenter licenses regardless of her chosen licensing agreement.
 The licenses themselves were perpetual, and nobody would take them from her.